lara-martin/NLP-class/homeworks/hw1.md

   i.
 At what general point (value of $m$) do the words start looking like "standard" words?
   <div class="alert alert-info">
-   * Note that there's no _precise_ value of $m$ that's correct or incorrect: this is about you looking at the data and thinking about possible linguistic / empirical trends.
+   Note that there's no <i>precise</i> value of $m$ that's correct or incorrect: this is about you looking at the data and thinking about possible linguistic/empirical trends.
    </div>
   ii.
 Now, regardless of whether these words were _standard_, are they "reasonable?"
   That is, are they items that you would want to be able to talk about as distinct items?